Art of Nursing Competency Framework:

 Lynch, M. (2024).
 Artful Intelligence™ and the Art of Nursing: Reframing humane care in complex systems.
 Art of Nursing CIC.

 Lynch, M. and Hearst, J (2025).
-Response to NHS call for evidence to inform nursing policy
+Response to NHS call for evidence to inform nursing policy. https://ncch.org.uk/blog/creative-health-and-the-future-of-nursing-and-midwifery

 Lynch, M. (2026) Creative Health: People Places.
-Chapter four.
+Chapter Four.
 Nurses and Creative Health.
 Routledge (in press)

 McCormack, B., & McCance, T. (2017).
 Person-centred practice in nursing and health care.
 Wiley-Blackwell.